-GRE/TOEFL exams must be taken prior to the RSEA application deadline and we will accept the scores that are sent from the testing company.
+GRE and TOEFL exams must be taken prior to the RSEA application deadline and we will accept the scores that are sent from the testing company.
 TOEFL scores are waived for non-native English speakers who have received their bachelor’s degree from an accredited English speaking college or university.
+GRE scores are required of all applicants.

 Letters of recommendation should be written in English and submitted directly by the Recommender as directed in the GSAS application.
 Only three letters of recommendation should be submitted.
 Letters from those who know the applicant well academically and the applicant’s qualifications to do graduate study are the most beneficial.

 The writing sample must be in English and is limited to 20 pages on letter size paper (not A4), double-spaced utilizing 11-12 point font.
 The writing sample may be an academic paper you have previously submitted to a class, or part of your senior thesis.
 It does not have to focus on your proposed area of research, but it will be beneficial if it does.

-As noted on the RSEA website, there is limited funding and all applicants should apply for outside aid (such as Soros, etc.).
-The Harvard-Yenching Institute Fellowship is awarded through nomination by the committee and applicants may not apply for nor contact faculty members to receive the Fellowship.
+As noted elsewhere on the RSEA website, there is limited funding through Harvard GSAS and all applicants should apply for outside sources of support from foundations (such as Soros, etc.) or institutions.
+The Harvard-Yenching Institute Fellowship is awarded through nomination by the RSEA Admissions Committee and applicants may not apply for nor contact faculty members to request consideration for the Fellowship.